A quick look at existing data management metamodels

 Data architecture and Data modeling and design

-The key deliverables of Data architecture as per DAMA-DMBOK 2 are data flows and data lineage.
+The key deliverables of Data architecture, as per DAMA-DMBOK 2, are data flows and data lineage.
 Simultaneously, Data modeling is seen as a tool that could specify data requirements by developing conceptual, logical, and physical data models.

-Furthermore, DAMA-DMBOK 2 recognizes business glossary as a deliverable of Data Governance, while DCAM sees it as a deliverable of Data architecture.
+Furthermore, DAMA-DMBOK 2 recognizes the business glossary as a deliverable of Data Governance, while DCAM sees it as a deliverable of Data architecture.